joelBIT/8-bit-catalog-next/README.md

 -   **Game Modal**

     -   Most of the games have a link to an Emulator page where the game may be played in a browser.
+    -   Navigate between the games within a pagination page.

 -   **Register Page**